Inequalities and asymptotics for hook numbers in restricted partitions: Generating Functions

 From Theorem \ref{th:gf:ab}, we can derive the following result, which shows the relatively elementary nature of the generating functions for $a_h(n)$ and $b_h(n)$.

 \begin{theorem} We have

 where ${\tilde{A}}_h(q)$ and ${\tilde{B}}_h(q)$ are rational functions in $q$. \end{theorem} Here are the first few values of ${\tilde{A}}_h(q)$ and ${\tilde{B}}_h(q)$:

 \begin{proof} The basic idea of the proof is to simplify the expressions given in Theorem \ref{th:gf:ab} by removing $\sum_{m\geq 0}$ via the geometric summation formula.
-Recall the following useful identities, which are consequences of well-known identities for $q$-binomial coefficients (for example, see \cite[Ch.
-3]{Andrews}) or are easy to prove:
+We have the following useful identities, which are consequences of well-known identities for $q$-binomial coefficients (for example, see \cite[Ch.
+3]{Andrews}):

 From Theorem \ref{th:gf:ab}, we have

 where, with the help of \eqref{eq 1} we have

 and